QServ/QServ/README.md

 QServ is a Q/KDB+ service framework.

 It has a number of parts that make up the complete service framework.
-Some parts depends on other parts but some can be used separatelly.
+Some parts depends on other parts but some can be used separately.

 The directories are

 config/ This directory contains example configuration.
 It is read by the configManager.

-configManager/ Reads configurations files and saves them in .cfg
+src/q/configManager/ Reads configurations files and saves them in .cfg

-ConnectionHandeler/ Handeles connections, reconnect and disconnection handlers.
+src/q/ConnectionHandeler/ Handles connections, reconnect and disconnection handlers.

-debug/ Contains functions usefull for debugging and tracing through a runnig system.
+sec/q/debug/ Contains functions useful for debugging and tracing through a running system.

-log/ Hanldes logging to file and/or to a server.
+src/q/log/ Handles logging to file and/or to a server.

-tableHandler/ Not implemented yet.
+src/q/tableHandler/ Not implemented yet.
 Will handle subscription to tables between services.

-historyServer/ Not implemented yet.
+src/q/historyServer/ Not implemented yet.
 Will be a generic server that saves published table(s) to disk in a hdb.

-scheduler/ This is a scheduler that can be used to schedule jobs to run at sertain times.
+src/q/scheduler/ This is a scheduler that can be used to schedule jobs to run at certain times.
-           Will be implemeted as separate service also.
+                 Will be implemented as separate service also.